Research Robots Humanoid Applications Industries Technology Contact

 Is Impedance Control supported in ROS 2?

-Absolutely.
-ROS 2 Control framework has robust support for impedance and admittance controllers (`ros2_control`).
-There are standard controller packages available that can be configured for differential drive or holonomic bases with minimal custom coding.
+Totally.
+ROS 2 Control has solid impedance and admittance support (`ros2_control`).
+Grab standard packages for diff-drive or holonomic bots with barely any custom code.

 How does payload variation affect performance?